 But if a personal matter prevents you from doing your job, we encourage you to have this conversation and emphasize that you want to do an awesome job at work, but you just need a little flexibility to do it.

-Discuss what you’re going through at a high level, come up with a plan for when you have a migraine (i.e., going home and flexing your hours or picking up an extra shift when you feel better), and discuss accommodations that can help you avoid your triggers.
+Discuss what you’re going through at a high level, come up with a plan for when you experience a migraine attack (i.e., going home and flexing your hours or picking up an extra shift when you feel better), and discuss accommodations that can help you avoid your triggers.

 “It’s never easy talking about a health condition,” says Cove customer April O. “But I think it benefits everyone to have it at some point.
 The sooner, the better.”